rtaibah/jekyll-blog/_posts/blog/2020-01-01-a-brand-new-decade.md

 My perfectionism got in the way.
 Poof, just like that a decade has gone.
 Perfectionism is the enemy of progress indeed.
 I am almost embarrassed to admit this.
 A decade!
 10 years of limbo because of perfectionism.
 It's a disease.

 So for 2020, one of my resolutions is to blog at least once a week.
 This space will never be 'perfect'.
 However pumping out fresh content every week will undoubtedly help in motivating me to work more on it.
-I still need to publish my tweets in the [notes](/notes) section, my Foursquare activity in [checkins]/checkins(), and my books summaries in [books](/books).
+I still need to publish my tweets in the [notes](/notes) section, my Foursquare activity in [checkins](/checkins), and my books summaries in [books](/books).
 Some badly formatted posts still exist that need to be fixed.
 I also hope to get to a stage where I can syndicate my notes and images to twitter, and develop my own location checkin system.

 I digress.
-The tldr; of the matter is will be blogging mostly about things going on in my life which are:
+The tldr; of the matter is that I will be blogging more often.
+Mostly about things going on in my life which are:

 - Front-end development, React, CSS, Javascript...etc
 - Crossfit
 - Podcasting
 - Retro video games
 - Vim productivity and tools

+Here is to 2020 🎉